AyaaBe95/readings201/class14b.md

 ## Google Studies ##
 Google spent millions of dollars to research building the perfect team, a research project called 'Project Aristotle'.
 The research studied nearly all aspects of employees' lives.
 The study followed social patterns and interests, and factors that seemed to have an impact on a team's success.
   * google figured out that the work enviromint should be extremely comfortable in order to enable the employees to do their best.
-  * google figured out that if people love working in the company, they’ll give their bests minds which ultimately translates into business success.
+  * google figured out that if people love working in the company,therefore,they’ll give their bests minds which ultimately translates into business success.